EU seeks to increase influence on global accounting rules

 The IASB had no comment.

-Maystadt’s recommendations put heavy emphasis on making sure IASB rules do not destabilize banks, insurers and markets.
+Maystadt’s recommendations put heavy emphasis on making sure IASB rules do not destabilise banks, insurers and markets.

 The current requirement to value some bank assets at the going rate was seen as accentuating the crisis by forcing lenders into fire sales to shore up depleted capital.